Apipie/apipie-rails/README.rst

 show_all_examples
   Set this to true to set show_in_doc=1 in all recorded examples

+ignore_allow_blank_false
+  `allow_blank: false` was incorrectly ignored up until version 0.6.0, this bug was fixed in 0.7.0 if you need the old behavior, set this to true

 link_extension
   The extension to use for API pages ('.html' by default).
 Link extensions in static API docs cannot be changed from '.html'.